dechimp/simple_test/README.md

 ### Capybara + Selenium + RSpec
   *About Capybara:* Capybara is a high-level API used to make writing tests easier to read and more uniform.
-In this way, it is like Cucumber, but it's real purpose in this world is to make test code at lot easier to work with.
-Capybara also can work together with Cucumber if it pleases you.
+In this way, it is like Cucumber, but its real purpose is to make test code easier to work with.
+Capybara also can work together with Cucumber if you like.

   For this project, Capybara requires Ruby 1.9.3.
 With RVM, you can switch to 1.9.3 by running